Viewpoints: Free school meals for infants

 Taking all things into consideration, the government's child poverty record threatens to be bleak, with over a million children being thrown into poverty by 2020.
 Today's welcome announcement will make things a little less bleak.

-End Quote Anne Bull Chair of Local Caterers Association
+Anne Bull, chair of the Local Authority Caterers Association

 We are absolutely delighted by the announcement that all infant school children will receive free school meals.